 SNMP stands for "Simple Network Management Protocol".
 Although the word "simple" in the acronym has been the subject of many sarcastic laughs, SNMP is an important feature for a rack PDU.
 Instead of simply toggling power through the PDUs native interface, SNMP compatibility allows you to integrate your PDUs into your broader monitoring and control system.
 When PDUs are under your SNMP manager umbrella, commands can be issued even faster - or even automatically.
 Look for a rack PDU that can send SNMP Trap messages and accept SNMP SETs and SNMP GETs.

-Simple rack PDUs are available from many different manufacturers, but there are a few that include more functionality than the rest.
+A simple rack-mount PDU is available from many different manufacturers, but there are a few that include more functionality than the rest.
 As an example, the Remote Power Controller is a PDU and RTU (Remote Telemetry Unit) in one metal box.
-The PDU functionality allows you to control power, while the RTU capabilities allow you to monitor discrete and analog alarm data from your important equipment.
-Look for opportunities like this to do more with a single chassis, a single unit of rackspace, a single power supply, and a single remote interface.
+The PDU functionality allows you to control power, while the RTU capabilities allow you to monitor discrete and analog alarm data in real-time from your important equipment.
+Look for opportunities like this to do more with a single chassis, a single unit of rack space, a single power supply, and a single remote interface.

 If you're trying to minimize wasted time and effort driving out to sites, don't stop at simple power control.
 You should also increase your remote site visibility with an RTU combo unit.
 That's a great way to kill two birds with one stone - without spending more than you have to.